 You also don’t want to skimp on the foliage, or your fairy garden will look sparse.
 I personally think the more greenery, the better when it comes to fairy gardening!
 (I’ve mentioned before I don’t think of fairies as loving dirt on their feet, haven’t I?)

 Once you’ve decided on where you want to put your garden and planned your initial fairy garden setup, it’s time to start thinking about plants.
 Choosing the right plants will help you create a fairy garden you love.

 When the garden starts to grow, fairy gardening is a fun project to share with others—like a magical dollhouse display in your yard.

-How to Select Plants for Your Fairy Garden
+How to Select The Best Plants for Fairy Gardens

 When it comes to setting up and creating a fairy garden, I think that the more natural, the better.

 I’ve created my own fairy houses because I like the rustic “built by fairies” look that they invoke.
 Of course, there’s nothing wrong with buying your fairy houses, especially if you’re new to fairy gardening.

 Similarly, there’s nothing wrong with choosing a few, easy-to-grow plants, especially for your initial set up of your fairy garden.

 I would select around 3-5 plants per house.
 Start with ground cover, then add a flowering plant and tuck in some greenery.
 You can go with several of the same types of plants—like cacti, succulents, or mosses, but a combination is beautiful too.